PHPCompatibility/PHPCompatibility/README.md

 -----------------------

 * Install [PHP_CodeSniffer](http://pear.php.net/PHP_CodeSniffer) with `pear install PHP_CodeSniffer` (PHP_CodeSniffer 1.5.1 or later is required for full support, notices may be thrown on older versions).
-* Checkout this repository as `PHPCompatibility` into the `PHP/CodeSniffer/Standards` directory.
+* Checkout the latest release from https://github.com/wimg/PHPCompatibility/releases into the `PHP/CodeSniffer/Standards/PHPCompatibility` directory.

 Installation in Composer project (method 2)